opengento/magento2-hoodoor/README.md

 ## Settings

-The configuration for this module is available in `Stores > Configuration > OpenGento > PasswordLess Login`.
+The configuration for this module is available in `Stores > Configuration > OpenGento > Hoodoor`.

 Make sure you have generated a secret key.